End of Semester

 Student Clinic Evaluation

-Each student is required to complete the anonymous evaluation of the clinic and the personnel to include a written one-page confidential memorandum containing suggestions, criticism etc. for the clinic in future semesters.
-Give to the receptionist/security at the law school reception desk to place in our locked drop box.
+Each student is required to complete the anonymous electronic evaluation of the clinic and the personnel to include a written one-page confidential memorandum in the evaluation’s comments section that contains suggestions, criticism etc. for the clinic in future semesters.